• facebook

 Click the Download button for downloading the application.download the Google Drive for Desktop

-2. After installing the application, you will require to input the details of your Google account, and its Google Drive apps will be connected to the drive.
+2. After installing the application, you will need to input the details of your Google account, and its Google Drive apps will be connected to the drive.
 You can see that a new drive has been created.New drive has been created

 However, the only drawback of this method is that sometimes files are not always appropriately synced.
 So, if the above approaches don’t work for you, there is an alternate solution that can help you backup your Google Drive data without any restrictions.

-Alternate Solution – Kernel Google Drive Backup
+Alternate solution – Kernel Google Drive Backup

 Kernel Google Drive Backup is an advanced utility specially designed to backup Google Drive files and folders to the local system.
 It allows you to backup all your Google Drive data to the local computer, external drive, or USB drive.
 You can even backup data from multiple user accounts with Super Administrator credentials.